 In the past few decades, the medicinal use of elderberry for kids has gained popularity.
 It is used to treat common ailments such as cold, indigestion, flu, etc. Elderberries are bluish-purple in color and are highly nutritious.
 They may be consumed in several forms, and the most common forms are jams, cordial, juice, and pie (1).

-There has also been an advent of several elderberry dietary supplements and medicinal products.
-However, it is vital to check the fruit’s safety for children before serving it to them.
+Elderberry is also used in several dietary supplements and medicinal products.
+However, it is vital to check the product’s safety for children before serving them to children.

 Is Elderberry Safe For Children?

 Moderate consumption of cooked, fresh or dry ripe elderberries is safe for children.
 However, uncooked ripe elderberries and unripe elderberries could be harmful.
 Elderberries naturally contain lectins, hydrocyanic acid, and sambucine that may lead to gastrointestinal disturbance and toxicity (2) (3).
 Cooking the berries renders these compounds inactive, making them safe for consumption.

 Nevertheless, it is advisable to consult a pediatrician before trying elderberry for children.
 You must also consult a doctor before trying elderberry dietary supplements and medicinal products since they are not FDA-approved, meaning their safety for children is not fully known.